-You can reheat baked chicken in the oven, toaster oven, or microwave.
+You can reheat in the oven, toaster oven, or microwave.
 Reheating your chicken is easier if you followed the directions in the recipe for freezing, as the drippings provide a barrier from freezer burn and add moisture when thawing and reheating.

 Put the container in the refrigerator overnight to thaw, then either add directly to recipe or, if just using the chicken pieces as the main event, wrap them in aluminum foil with some of the chicken drippings that you saved.